"I'm too sick to go to school today!"

 In comedy, this almost never works

 , with the ruse either being readily discovered or backfiring on the character.
 A backfire might be whatever they were trying to avoid being moved to a day not covered by their ploy; it's also common for the character to end up missing out on something fun.
 Another risk is that the character may be compelled to take medicine or otherwise submit to medical treatment, as unpleasant and counterproductive as such things may be for someone who is not in fact sick.
+For added irony, it is rather common for someone who's playing sick to actually

 See Munchausen Syndrome